 Due to the vast number of substances with which individuals come in contact with on a daily basis, it can be difficult to determine the exact trigger for contact dermatitis.
 When the contact leads to irritated skin, the eczema is called irritant contact dermatitis.
 As with atopic dermatitis mentioned above, it is very common to find that those with contact dermatitis have a family history of the condition.

 This form of eczema occurs on the palms of the hands, sides of the fingers, and soles of the feet.
 Dyshidrotic dermatitis typically causes a burning or itching sensation along with a blistering rash.
-In our office one may hear a doctor refer to this condition by a different synonym such as hand eczema, pompholyx, vesicular eczema, and vesicular palmoplantar eczema.
+In our office, one may hear a doctor refer to this condition by a different synonym such as hand eczema, pompholyx, vesicular eczema, and vesicular palmoplantar eczema.

 As mentioned above, there are several different and unique types of eczema.
 Hand eczema or hand dermatitis does not refer to one specific type of eczema, but rather is a broad and general name given to conditions of eczema that develop on the hands.
-The reason hand eczema is given specific attention by medical professionals is because hand eczema is often the result of one’s occupation.
+The reason hand eczema is given specific attention by medical professionals is that hand eczema is often the result of one’s occupation.
 The cause of allergy may be directly related to their specific occupation.

 Neurodermatitis, as its name implies, stems from a condition in the body’s nervous system.
 This form of dermatitis arises when nerve endings in the skin become irritated, triggering a severe itch-scratch-itch cycle.